Farmer finds body of man in rural Mississippi County, authorities say

 The farmer was checking on a food plot when he smelled a foul odor, according to Capt.
 David Gladden of the Mississippi County sheriff's office.
 Authorities believe the man whose body was found had been missing, but a missing persons report was never filed, Gladden said.

-The body was badly decomposed and authorities believe it was out there for seven to 10 days, he said.
+The body was decomposed, and authorities believe it was out there for seven to 10 days, he said.

 Authorities said no injuries were found on the body.
-The body was sent to the state Crime Laboratory for identification and to determine the cause of death, he said.
+It was sent to the state Crime Laboratory for identification and to determine the cause of death, he said.